 - At its worst, Legionnaires' disease can cause severe pneumonia and respiratory failure.

-- Although antibiotics are effective for treatment, the most useful approach is prevention with the maintenance of water systems.
+- Although antibiotics are an effective medical treatment, the most useful approach is prevention with the maintenance of water systems.

 What causes legionellosis?
 What is the history of Legionnaires' disease?

 Legionellosis is an infection that is caused by the bacterium Legionella pneumophila.
 The disease has two distinct forms:

 - Legionnaires' disease is the more severe form of the infection, which may involve pneumonia.
 The onset of this form of the disease is usually two to 10 days after infection but can occur up to 16 days later.
-Legionnaires' disease acquired its name in 1976 after an outbreak of pneumonia occurred among people attending a convention of the American Legion convention at the Bellevue-Stratford Hotel in Philadelphia.
+Legionnaires' disease acquired its name in 1976 after an outbreak of pneumonia occurred among people attending the American Legion convention at the Bellevue-Stratford Hotel in Philadelphia.
 Later, the bacterium causing the illness was named Legionella pneumophila.

 - Pontiac fever is a milder illness that develops from hours to two days after initial infection and resolves spontaneously.
 Sometimes, it may not even cause symptoms.